aslinedvinsson/Artzy/README.md

 </details>

-## Colors
+## Colors////
-Choosing a vibrant and colorful image for the homepage against a white background with black text is a strategic move designed to instantly grab the visitor's attention.
+Choosing a vibrant and colorful image for the homepage with black text is a strategic move designed to instantly grab the visitor's attention.
 This pop of color makes a bold statement, ensuring the artwork and, by extension, the products, are the stars of the show.

-The contrasting white header and black footer enhance readability and frame the homepage art beautifully, without overshadowing the main attraction.
+The header integrates well with the colors of the index page, as well as with the white background on other pages and together with the black footer they enhance readability and frame the homepage art beautifully, without overshadowing the main attraction.
 On subsequent pages, the white background with black text continues this theme of simplicity and focus, ensuring that the colorful homepage art remains the visual highlight of the website.

 This color scheme is not just about aesthetics; it's a deliberate choice to make the shopping experience more engaging and memorable.
 By keeping the design elements minimal and focused, the website directs visitors' attention exactly where it needs to be: on the products and the vibrant imagery that represents them.
-This approach not only improves user engagement but also strengthens the site's branding.

 ## Fonts
 PT Sans from [Google Fonts](https://fonts.google.com/?query=pt+sans) is a versatile, open-source font that's free and easy to use across all digital platforms.
 Its wide language support and variety of styles make it suitable for global projects and diverse design needs, ensuring the content is both accessible and visually appealing.